maksymminullin/website-change-monitor/README.md

 Websites that render content entirely in the browser with JavaScript can return empty or incomplete HTML to the worker.
 Browser-based rendering is not implemented yet.

-## Future improvements
+## TODO

+- Write automated tests
+- Add browser-based parsing with Playwright for JavaScript-rendered websites and complex single-page applications
 - Add a snapshot-diff view that highlights added and removed content between two snapshots, similar to GitHub's file-diff interface
-- Add browser-based parsing with Playwright for JavaScript-rendered websites and complex single-page applications
-- Email or Telegram notifications when content changes
-- Public-URL validation and SSRF protection
-- Per-user limits and rate limiting
-- Automated tests and GitHub Actions CI
-- Production deployment with Caddy and HTTPS

-## Project goal

-This project was built as a portfolio project to demonstrate practical backend development skills: asynchronous Python, layered application design, database migrations, background processing, content-change detection, Docker-based infrastructure, and a simple server-rendered user interface.